DonBower/Eclipse2017/Pi/README.md

 sudo apt-get install -y python-smbus sudo apt-get install -y i2c-tools
 ```
-Then use raspi-config to enable the Interface.
+Then use `sudo raspi-config` to enable the Interface.

 View the connected devices:
 ```